opentensor/developer-docs/docs/getting-started/wallets.md

 ### Can I transfer TAO to a hotkey?

-No!
-If you try, you may irreversably lose your funds&mdash;transfer of TAO is always *to* a coldkey; the coldkey public key serves as the public address of the wallet.
+Technically yes but no you should not do it!
+This is contrary to design, and if you try, you may irreversably lose your funds&mdash;transfer of TAO is always *to* a coldkey; the coldkey public key serves as the public address of the wallet.

 ### Is a coldkey associated with a subnet?